rwynn/monstache-site/src/config.md

 	string (default "")

 	An inline script.
-You can use TOML multiline syntax here
+You can use TOML multiline syntax here.
+The function should take 2 arguments, a doc and a namespace, and return a modified doc.
+	You can also return true to index the original document or false to ignore the document and schedule any previous documents with the same id for deletion.

 	#### path

 	string (default "")

 	The file path to load a script from.
 Use this or an inline script but not both.
 Can be a path relative to the directory monstache is executed from or an absolute path.

 ## graylog-addr